 A President guilty of sexual abuse.
 A Prime Minister indicted on charges of corruption and bribery.
 Rabbis in several countries accused of financial impropriety, sexual harassment and child abuse.
 That such things happen testifies to a profound malaise in contemporary Jewish life.

 Another dimension was disclosed by the prophets, who used the phrase chillul haShem to describe immoral conduct that brings dishonour to God’s law as a code of justice and compassion.
-Amos (2: 7) speaks of people who “trample on the heads of the poor as on the dust of the ground, and deny justice to the oppressed … and so profane my holy name.”
+Amos (2:7) speaks of people who “trample on the heads of the poor as on the dust of the ground, and deny justice to the oppressed … and so profane My Holy Name.”
 Jeremiah invokes chillul ha-Shem to describe those who circumvent the law by emancipating their slaves only to recapture and re-enslave them (Jer.
-34: 16).
-Malachi, last of the prophets, says of the corrupt priests of his day, “From where the sun rises to where it sets, My name is honored among the nations … but you profane it” (Mal.
-1: 11-12).
+34:16).
+Malachi, last of the prophets, says of the corrupt priests of his day, “From where the sun rises to where it sets, My name is honoured among the nations … but you profane it” (Mal.
+1:11-12).

 The sages suggested that Abraham was referring to the same idea when he challenged God on his plan to destroy Sodom and Gomorrah if this meant punishing the righteous as well as the wicked: “Far be it from you [chalilah lekha] to do such a thing.”
 God and the people of God must be associated with justice.
 Failure to do so constitutes a chillul ha-Shem.